frjnn/bhtsne/README.md

      .write_csv("iris_embedding.csv")?;
 ```

+In the example euclidean distance is used, but any other distance metric on data types of choice, such as strings, can be defined and plugged in.

 ## MNIST embedding
-The following embedding has been obtained by preprocessing the MNIST dataset using PCA to reduce its
+The following embedding has been obtained by preprocessing the [MNIST](https://git-disl.github.io/GTDLBench/datasets/mnist_datasets/) dataset using PCA to reduce its
 dimensionality to 50.
 ![mnist](imgs/mnist_embedding.png)